Urinals & Urinal Packs

 • The government recommends there be at least one urinal for every 15 male workers.

-What are some common maintenance issues with urinals and how can they be resolved?
+What are some common maintenance issues with urinals, and how can they be resolved?

 Urinals, like any plumbing appliance, can sometimes encounter issues as time goes on.
 Here are solutions to the three most common problems:

 • If you notice the urinal's internal drain is clogged, it's usually due to something obstructing it.
 The good news is that this can often be easily fixed by using a plunger to clear the blockage.
-In more stubborn cases, you may need to use a plumbing tool called a 'snake' to effectively remove the clog.
+In more stubborn cases, you may need to use a plumbing tool called a 'snake' to remove the clog effectively.
 Our guide to unblocking urinals can provide you with more information and step-by-step instructions.

 • A flush valve is typically installed at the top of the urinal to regulate the water flow.
-If you're experiencing low or excessive flush pressure, simply adjust the regulator on the flush valve to release more or less water as needed.
+If you're experiencing low or excessive flush pressure, adjust the regulator on the flush valve to release more or less water as needed.
 Alternatively, you can eliminate this problem by installing waterless urinals instead.

 If you have any questions, our team are always here to help.
-Feel free to reach out and we'll gladly provide guidance on how to keep your urinals in top shape.
+Feel free to reach out, and we'll gladly provide guidance on how to keep your urinals in top shape.

 How often should urinals be cleaned and sanitised?